bambschool/BAMB2023/3-reinforcement_learning/3A-reinforcement_learning/README.md

 Two main python notebooks are provided, one with the instructions and one with the solutions, together with RL_library.py, which contains a number of pre-coded functions useful for the tutorial.

-Credit for the adaptation: Marion Rouault, Heike Stein
+Credit for the adaptation: Marion Rouault, Max Shinn